mikeal/centerless/README.md

 **"de-located"**, rather than "de-center" data.
 In both systems (centrally located and cryptographically de-located), data and addresses are inter-dependent.
-The center of one system is a location and the center of the other is a hash digest.
+The center of one system is a *location* and the center of the other is a hash digest.

 The cryptography we're talking about here is very simple.
-We're passing data into a function that returns some form of proof: a deterministic, securely randomized, byte range of a predictable (fixed) size.
+We're passing data into a function that returns some form of proof: a deterministic, guaranteed unique, byte range of a predictable (fixed) size.
 That's true of sha2, and it's true of git and IPFS.

-The problem is that every new cryptographic process we write potentially results in a different address.
+The problem is that every new cryptographic process we write potentially results in a differentiated address.
 This means that **data**, the thing we're ***actually trying to represent***, is being divided and segmented into new silos resulting from the **re-centering** of the address to a fixed representation of a single method of